 Lemon Asparagus Couscous Salad

 If you are a lemon lover, you will love this couscous salad!
-It has all the flavors of summer in one bite.
-From juicy cherry tomatoes to crisp asparagus spears to dreamy lemon dressing.
-Just one bite of this Lemon Asparagus Couscous Salad and you will be hooked.
+It has all the flavors of summer in one bite, from juicy cherry tomatoes to crisp asparagus spears to dreamy lemon dressing.
+You will be hooked by just one bite of this Lemon Asparagus Couscous Salad.

-Springtime is my favorite as the nights slowly become longer, the weather is gorgeous, and the backyard BBQs start up again.
-With BBQs, comes good food.
-Bringing a dish to share brings me much joy.
+Summertime is my favorite as the nights are longer, the weather is gorgeous, and the backyard BBQs start up again.
+This salad is one of my go-tos, for sure!

-It has a BOLD flavor.
+It has a bold flavor.
 I’m a flavor gal…give me all or nothing.
-The lemon flavor in this dish is intense.
-The good kind of intense, that is.
+The garlic and fresh lemon juice really pop in this salad.

 It is so darn healthy.
 Couscous and vegetables, what more could you ask for?